sinfmifisc/WT-Projekt/README.md

 # Assignment: Frontend with React, Backend with Express and Nodejs and Mysql as database
 # Deployment: Docker

-### To Deploy: Use Command "docker-compose up -d" in the "WT-Projekt" directory
+### To Deploy: Run "docker-compose up -d" in the "WT-Projekt" directory
 ### With Docker Toolbox on Windows: Go to //192.168.99.100:3000 to access the server
 ### Testuser are in the readme in umfrage-api